 Feraz Ozel was recruited by the CIA, but turned it down for a life in comedy.
 Now, this LA based comedian tours internationally providing crowds with an energetic brand of insightful stand-up, often stemming from his perspectives as an Afghani-Pakistani American.
 Also a formally trained actor and improviser, Feraz has appeared on national television on 2 Broke Girls, Hollywood Darlings, Comics Unleashed, Conan, and Hulu's Coming to the Stage, and recently shot his lead role in the feature film "Hollywood Dirt."
-Feraz is also a seasoned writer and recently directed the film "Curious Georgina," which starred Himself and Bobby Lee, and screened at Just for Laughs in Montreal.
+Feraz is also a seasoned writer and recently directed the film "Curious Georgina," which starred Himself and Bobby Lee, screened at Just for Laughs in Montreal and was distributed by Kevin Hart’s LOL Network.

 You can catch Feraz performing regularly at comedy clubs all over Los Angeles including The Comedy Store and The Hollywood Improv.
 Or at his house trying to figure out what bitcoin is.